AriFordsham/GHCWiki/intrinsic-superclasses.md

 ### Requirement 2: Some subclasses should give default definitions for things declared in their superclasses.

 Our refactoring problem deepens when classes define default methods.
-What if we actually had
+What if our library defined class `C` with a default method for `f` that uses `g`, thus:

 ```wiki
 class C x where